Zenduty/zabbix-zenduty-script/README.md

 1. Clone this Repository

-2. Copy the Script file and paste it into "Zabbix server's AlertScriptsPath.
+2. Copy the Script file and paste it into Zabbix server's AlertScriptsPath.
 You can see your AlertScriptsPath path from Zabbix server configuration file.

 **Create the Zenduty media type:**